ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part02.md

 #### NFS Prep

-I am using an Synology DS413j with DSM 6.2.4-25556 Update 7 so the following steps will be inline with my Synology
+I am using a Synology DS413j with DSM 6.2.4-25556 Update 7 so the following steps will be inline with my Synology

 #### Enable NFS
-- Login to your Synology and go to `File Services`
+- Login to the Synology and go to `File Services`

 ![synology file services](images/how-to-bake-an-ortelius-pi/part02/01-syno-file-services-icon.png)

-- On the `SMB/AFP/NFS` tab scroll until you see `NFS` and `enable NFS and enable NFSv4 support`
+- On the `SMB/AFP/NFS` tab and scroll until you see `NFS` and `enable NFS and enable NFSv4 support`

 ![synology nfs services](images/how-to-bake-an-ortelius-pi/part02/02-syno-nfs-enable-tab.png)